asciiscry3r/mksscryertower.quest/content/category/MirgorodCrimes.rst

 * Microwave auditory effect - https://en.wikipedia.org/wiki/Microwave_auditory_effect

 They can create EMF in room by the powering some part of builing by signal with freaquency like alfa and other brain electromagnetic waves: https://photos.app.goo.gl/WEv6h8837J29ZAL27
-And, in theory, try to use fields focal points.
+And, in theory, they can try to use fields focal points.

 ################################################################